tjknoth/cse130-web/lectures/00-hello.md

 - I will do my best to accommodate your needs, just ask me or one of the course staff!
 - You have the option of taking this class *P/NP* without affecting your GPA

-- Please be patient with us too, it is all new to us!
+- Please be patient with us too, it is new to us!

 <br>